suikki/simpleSDL/README.md

 Todo
 ----

-- arm64-v8a abi is not compiling.
+- Android: arm64-v8a abi is not compiling.
 Needs to be fixed in SDL_spinlock.c or with some kind of compiler switches.
-- Not tested on mac or iOS.
+- Nicer way to include SDL in a project.
+Prefereably as some kind of library project
+- iOS build